 One of my favorite Ted Talks is “How Great Leaders Inspire Action” by Simon Sinek.
 He talks about this concept called the ‘Golden Circle” where you have three circles in a dartboard style format with one circle in the middle and two outer rings.
 The outermost ring is your ‘what’, the middle ring is your ‘how’ and the innermost circle is your ‘why’.
 He goes on to say that 100% of people on the planet know what they do, some people know how they do what they do, and very few people know why they do what they do (that doesn’t result in a profit).
 Why is your purpose, your cause, your belief, and why your business exists.

-What Do You Sea exists for the believers, dreamers, and adventurers.
-I created this space to build awareness of the importance of pursuing dreams that make your eyes sparkle, of taking care of the planet and the inhabitants we share it with, and of exploring all ends of the earth with gratitude, compassion, and understanding to get a feel for the extraordinary place that we get to call home.
+What Do You Sea exists for the dreamers, adventurers, and do-ers.
+I created this space to build awareness of the importance of pursuing dreams that make your eyes sparkle, taking care of the planet, and exploring all corners of the earth with gratitude and compassion to get a feel for the extraordinary place that we get to call home.